enkidevs/curriculum/javascript/core/functions-i/function-arguments.md

 ---
 ## Content

-When we pass primitive variables (such as numbers and strings) to functions in JavaScript, they are *passed by value*.
-This means that if we manipulate the argument value inside the function, changes will not be reflected outside the function.
+When we pass primitive values (such as numbers and strings) into a function, we are actually passing in a copy of each of those values instead of the originals.
+This behavior is called **pass by value**.
+If we were to manipulate one of those values, the changes will not be reflected on the original value outside of the function.

 ```js
 function changeVal(x) {